Gradient and Newton Boosting for Classification and Regression: Empirical evaluation and comparison

 We simulate 10 times datasets with 15000 samples.
 In each run, 5000 samples are used as training, validation, and test data.
-The results from this are reported in Figure \ref{sim_data_score}.
-In Table \ref{pvals_simulateddata}, we report p-values of tests in order to check whether there are significant differences among the different boosting approaches and whether Newton boosting performs better than the other versions.
-See Section \ref{realdata} for more details on the plots and tests.
+As in Section \ref{realdata}, we calculate the p-value of a Friedman test with an Iman and Davenport correction \citep{iman1980approximations} to check whether there are significant differences among the methods across all datasets.
+Further, we calculate Holm-Bonferroni corrected \citep{holm1979simple} p-values of Wilcoxon signed-rank tests for pairwise comparison of Newton boosting with the three other approaches.

-For the majority of the datasets, we find statistically significant differences among the different boosting approaches.
-As in Section \ref{realdata}, we find again that Newton boosting usually performs best, followed by hybrid gradient-Newton, with gradient boosting having the lowest predictive accuracy.
-In particular, Newton boosting performs significantly better at the 5\% level than gradient boosting for all except three datasets and significantly better than hybrid gradient-Newton boosting for eight datasets.
-Finally, Newton boosting with the new equivalent sample size per leaf tuning parameter performs better than the XGBoost implementation for most datasets.
+The results are reported in Figure \ref{sim_data_score} and in Table \ref{results_simulateddata}.
+See Section \ref{realdata} for more details on the plot and table.
+We find again that Newton boosting has the highest predictive accuracy for the large majority of datasets, followed by hybrid gradient-Newton, with gradient boosting having the lowest predictive accuracy.
+The Friedman test with an Iman and Davenport correction shows that there are statistically significant differences among the different boosting approaches.
+Further, Newton boosting performs significantly better in terms of predictive accuracy than both gradient and hybrid gradient-Newton boosting despite the relatively small sample size and the multiple testing correction.
+Finally, Newton boosting with the new equivalent sample size per leaf tuning parameter has higher predictive accuracy than the \texttt{XGBoost} implementation with the unnormalized number of weighted samples per leaf parameter.